newmanem23/landing-page/README.md

 # Landing Page
-This is my landing page project while working my way through TOP foundations.
+This is my landing page project while working my way through The Odin Project curriculum.

-This took a few hours so if you're also learning, don't be discouraged!
-If you're reviewing my portfolio for another reason... this is some of my early stuff.
+You can view the page [here](https://newmanem23.github.io/landing-page/) if you wish.

+The purpose of this project was to get familiar with using the flex box layout and aligning different elements on a webpage.